Noel Bremond – MSc Counselling Psychology, MBACP

 Training, qualifications & experience

 Master of Science degree in Counselling Psychology.
-Over three years' experience gained in the NHS and with a mental health charity.
+Nearly 4 years' experience gained in the NHS and with a mental health charity.
 Significant prior experience in people-facing roles in the private sector.

 Areas of counselling I deal with

 - Affairs and betrayals